Croatia: Media

+Croatia competed in the Eurovision Song Contest as part of Yugoslavia since 1961.
+The first and only victory Yugoslavia achieved in the competition was accomplished by the Croatian pop band Riva in 1989.
+Since its debut at the 1993 contest, Croatia won two fourth places at the 1996 and 1999 contests, and one second place at the 2024 contest, marking the country's best result to date as an independent nation.

+Film industry

 Croatia's film industry is small and heavily subsidised by the government, mainly through grants approved by the Ministry of Culture with films often being co-produced by HRT.
 Croatian cinema produces between five and ten feature films per year.
 Pula Film Festival, the national film awards event held annually in Pula, is the most prestigious film event featuring national and international productions.
 Animafest Zagreb, founded in 1972, is the prestigious annual film festival dedicated to the animated film.
 The first greatest accomplishment by Croatian filmmakers was achieved by Dušan Vukotić when he won the 1961 Academy Award for Best Animated Short Film for Ersatz (Surogat).
 Croatian film producer Branko Lustig won the Academy Awards for Best Picture for Schindler's List and Gladiator.
+In addition to that, Croatian filmmaker Nebojša Slijepčević got nominated for 97th Academy Awards in category for Best Live Action Short Film for his 2024 movie The Man Who Could Not Remain Silent (Croatian: Čovjek koji nije mogao šutjeti), making it first Croatian nomination in that category, and first since its independence.

+Before and since its independence, Croatia has become a popular filming destination amongs international filming productions, and a lot of blockbuster films and TV series have been filmed in Croatia including: Game of Thrones, Star Wars: The Last Jedi, Robin Hood in Dubrovnik, Speak No Evil, Season of the Witch and Titius in Istria, Infinity Pool in Šibenik, Canary Black, Hitman's Wife's Bodyguard, Sophie's Choice, Armour of God and Fiddler on the roof in Zagreb, Mamma Mia!
+Here We Go Again on island of Vis, Succession on the island of Korčula, Hercules, The Weekend Away, Bliss in Split, The Peacemaker and many others.
+Croatia became international filming location due to its biodiversity, landscape that can accommodate every visual requirements and cheaper filming costs.
+In last 11 years there has been 122 projects for international films in Croatia, and €263 million spent as part of the Filming in Croatia which increased in last years due to high demand for its location.

 Cuisine

 Croatian traditional cuisine varies from one region to another.
 Dalmatia and Istria have culinary influences of Italian and other Mediterranean cuisines which prominently feature various seafood, cooked vegetables and pasta, and condiments such as olive oil and garlic.
-Austrian, Hungarian, and Turkish culinary styles influenced continental cuisine.
+Austrian, Hungarian, Turkish, and Balkan culinary styles influenced continental cuisine.
 In that area, meats, freshwater fish, and vegetable dishes are predominant.